gracious-tech/copy.church/src/articles/command-many-overlook/index.md

 Are such "rights" justified in Scripture?
 Let's consider the examples Paul gives in 1 Corithians 9.
 There are examples of hospitality (1 Cor 9:4-5), an example of being freed from secular work to minister (9:6), an example of being employed as a soldier (9:7), examples of sharing in a harvest (9:7-11), and finally some examples of serving in the temple (9:13-14).
 All of these examples affirm the right to financial support, but do they affirm a "right" to restrict ministry to only paying customers?

 It's important to remember that these are all illustrations of those in service to God.
 God is the army's king, and the owner of the vineyard and flock.
 It would be inappropriate for a soldier to charge citizens he protects, rather he is paid by the king to whom taxes are owed.
-Farm hands tending vines or shepherding a flock are not owed payment from the produce itself, rather their employer supplies them by granting them "some of the milk", "sharing in the crop".
+Farm hands tending vines or shepherding a flock are not owed payment from the produce itself, rather their employer is the one to grant them some of the harvest.

 But the most significant example is of those who serve in the temple.
-As it was inappropriate for priests to directly receive payment from those they served (1 Sam 2:12-17), they were to receive some of the offerings from God himself (Num 18:8-20).
-Paul then says "in the same way" proclaimers of the gospel should also be supported.
+As it was inappropriate for priests to directly receive payment from those they served (1 Sam 2:12-17), rather they were to receive some of the offerings from God himself (Num 18:8-20).
+Paul then says <q>in the same way</q> proclaimers of the gospel should also be supported.
+That is, by the offerings God's people give to God and not as direct payment for services.

 ## A Right within the Bounds of Freely Giving